girder/slicer_package_manager/docs/overview.rst

 .. _3D Slicer: https://slicer.org
 .. _3D Slicer-based: https://github.com/KitwareMedical/SlicerCustomAppTemplate

+This software is licensed under the terms of the `Apache Licence Version 2.0 <https://github.com/girder/slicer_package_manager/blob/master/LICENSE>`_ and the source code is available at https://github.com/girder/slicer_package_manager.

 In a nutshell:

 * :ref:`Data model <concepts>` specific to this project is implemented by organizing data using standard